 Recently partnered up with Rooted in Hull, we and are looking at ways that an LED growing unit can be developed on site to galvanise a new generation of urban youth to take an interest in producing high tech, environmentally sustainable food- here in East Hull.

-3) edible wood and culture park.
-It is in this third dimension of our project that we are keen to celebrate our achievements, by creating an artistic interpretation of an eco-therapeutic space, fruit and nut trees will grow alongside open spaces for art and drama productions to exhibit and take place.
+3) edible urban jungle It is in this third dimension of our project that we are keen to celebrate our achievements, by creating an artistic interpretation of an eco-therapeutic space, fruit and nut trees will grow alongside open spaces for art and drama productions to exhibit and take place.

 We are self funding as there is no money available for this project from the government (yet).
 Despite this we have cross-curricular involvement that in just one year include five departments: Art and Design, Performing Arts (Dance), Health and Caring, Engineering and Foundation.